robtimus/windows-registry/README.md

 * Native interaction with the Windows registry instead of using commands like `REG QUERY` provides better performance.
 * Native interaction with the Windows registry instead of piggybacking on Java internal classes like `java.util.Preferences` provides greater compatibility between Java versions.
-* FFM is part of the Java code libraries.
+* FFM is part of the Java core libraries.
 There is no need to install any libraries manually.
 There is not even need to install any runtime dependencies.
+However, modular applications will need to add JVM flag `--enable-native-access=com.github.robtimus.os.windows.registry` (or add `com.github.robtimus.os.windows.registry` to any already present `--enable-native-access` module list).